Voultapher/Presentations/cppcon2017WebService/present.md

 Note:
 - Let's talk about the advantages. >>
-- Feature rich ecosystem, with npm as its backbone. >>
+- Feature rich ecosystem, with npm at its backbone. >>
 - A wide variety of Tools.
 Coming from the assemble it yourself world, that is C++ tooling.
 The feeling of just writing the word `debugger;` in your code.
 Followed by a sane, intuitive debugging experience